jorgeedribeiro2001/data_logger/README.md

 # Data Logger Project

 ## Overview
-This repository contains the implementation of a data logger project designed for real-time and remote data acquisition during the shipment of Bosch Home Comfort products.
+This repository contains the implementation of a data logger project designed for real-time and remote data acquisition during the shipment of products.
 The project includes scripts for data processing, device software, and a web interface for data visualization and control.

 ## Repository Structure